 The story has been dramatised by the students from grade 5 C from

-Școala Gimnaziala „Vasile Alecsandri” Baia Mare, coordinated by prof. Elena Calincan.
+Școala Gimnaziala „Vasile Alecsandri” Baia Mare,

 It was translated into English by prof. Daniela Buda